kgateway-dev/community/GOVERNANCE.md

 - A simple majority decides the vote outcome.
 - A vote is cast when a project maintainer emotes 👍 or 👎 on the GitHub PR in dispute.
-- No single company should cast more than 5 votes.
-It is the responsibily of each company to determine which affiliated maintainers will vote.
+- No single company should cast more than 6 votes.
+It is the responsibility of each company to determine which affiliated maintainers will vote.
 - Voting must be open for at least 1 week or until everyone entitled to vote has voted.
 - The results will be tallied and commented in a PR approval message or in a closing comment.